We are always eager to explore new opportunities and would love to hear from you if you have an initiative that could benefit from our support.

 - While our volunteering opportunities are usually fully subscribed, we do occasionally experience volunteer dropouts.
 We will endeavour to replace volunteers in a timely manner where possible.

-- Although you can request specific volunteer skills and attributes for the role, CV! is unable to verify these; we rely on volunteers to self-identify whether they meet the requirements.
+- Although you can request specific volunteer skills and attributes for the role, CV! is not always able to verify these; we rely on volunteers to self-identify whether they meet the requirements.

 - You can view some of our existing partnerships in our information for volunteers.